gvwilson/sensibleadventures/gleam/gleam.md

 Suddenly he heard another sound, a high-pitched crying.
 A minute later, the light from inside the birthday house faded away.
-The woman who had fetched Gleam and his father from Granna Shimmer's opened the door.
+The woman who had fetched Gleam and his father from Grandma Shimmer's opened the door.

 "It's a boy," she said.
 "They're calling him Iji."